Generic unipotent standard modules: Geometric parameterization

 {\bf Notation.} In the following, whenever $Q$ denotes a complex Lie group, $Q^0$ will be the identity component, and $\fk q$ will denote the Lie algebra.
 If $s$ is an element of $Q$ or $\fk q$, we will denote by $Z_Q(s)$ the centralizer in $Q$ of $s.$

-Let $G$ be a reductive connected complex algebraic group, with Lie algebra $\fg.$ Let $B$ be a Borel subgroup, and $A\subset B$ a maximal torus.
-Let $S=LU$ denote a parabolic subgroup, with $\fk s=\fk l+\fk u$ the corresponding Lie algebras, such that $\fk l$ admits an irreducible $L$-equivariant cuspidal local system (as in \cite{L2},\cite{L5}) $\Xi$ on a nilpotent $L$-orbit $\C C\subset \fk l.$ The classification of cuspidal local systems can be found in \cite{L5}.
+Let $G$ be a reductive connected complex algebraic group, with Lie algebra $\fg.$ Let $B$ be a Borel subgroup, and $A\subset B$ a maximal torus, and denote by $\Delta$ the roots of $A$ in $G$, and by $\Delta^+$, the roots of $A$ in $B$.

+Let $S=LU$ denote a parabolic subgroup, with $\fk s=\fk l+\fk u$ the corresponding Lie algebras, such that $\fk l$ admits an irreducible $L$-equivariant cuspidal local system $\Xi$ on a nilpotent $L$-orbit $\C C\subset \fk l$ (as in \cite{L2},\cite{L5}).
+The classification of cuspidal local systems can be found in \cite{L5}.
 In particular, $W=N(L)/L$ is a Coxeter group.

 Let $H$ be the center of $L$ with Lie algebra $\fk h$, and let $R$ be the set of nonzero weights $\al$ for the $ad$-action of $\fk h$ on $\fk g,$ and $R^+\subset R$ the set of weights for which the corresponding weight space $\fg_\al\subset\fk u.$ For each parabolic $S_j=L_jU_j$, $j=1,n$, such that $S\subset S_j$ maximally and $L\subset L_j$, let $R_j^+=\{\al\in R^+: \al(\fz(\fk l_j))=0\},$ where $\fz(\fk l_j)$ denotes the center of $\fk l_j.$ It is shown in \cite{L2} that each $R_j^+$ contains a unique $\al_j$ such that $\al_j\notin 2R.$